WarrantyNowVoid/jekyll-wnv/_posts/2013-09-16-for-fucks-sake-twitter-enlightened-edition-64098.md

 date: 2013-09-16 12:03:47 -0400
 author: pope
 title: "For Fuck's Sake, Twitter: Enlightened Edition"
-tagline: "In a new WNV series, we delve into the world of Twitter.
+excerpt: "In a new WNV series, we delve into the world of Twitter.
 God help us all.
 In this installment, it takes about 35 seconds of research to find a surprising number of people who don\'t seem to think speaking to the Dalai Lama warrants any special considerations on their part.
 Like grammar.
 Or not being a prick."
 category: Articles
 tags: ["twitter","Dalai Lama","people are stupid","spambots","religion","the horrifically self-unaware","FFS Twitter"]
 comments: true